HACC2018/Mea-Kanu/README.md

 ## App Information

-This mobile phone application takes pictures from your phones camera or gallery then Privacy Policy.
+This mobile phone application takes pictures from your phone's camera or gallery after goin through the Privacy Policy.
 Our App asks for permission to use your device's camera and its file system so that you can take/upload pictures of plants.